wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-command-line-tools.md

 	info:   nghinazz : cert deleted
 	info:   service cert delete command OK

-## Commands to manage your web apps
+## Commands to manage your web sites

-An Azure web app is a web configuration accessible by URI.
-Web apps are hosted in virtual machines, but you do not need to think about the details of creating and deploying the virtual machine yourself.
+An Azure Website is a web configuration accessible by URI.
+Web Sites are hosted in virtual machines, but you do not need to think about the details of creating and deploying the virtual machine yourself.
 Those details are handled for you by Azure.

 **site list [options]**

-This command lists your web apps.
+This command lists your web sites.

 	~$ azure site list
 	info:   Executing command site list